-I can’t believe it’s been 25 years!
+I can’t believe it’s been so long!
 It still feels like yesterday.
 I’m very happy to remember this day because it’s one of the most beautiful memories I have of all my years in cycling.
 That stage wasn’t the best for our riders.
 In ’94, the team was built for sprinters, because we had Mario Cipollini and Adriano Baffi and no great climbers for the mountains.
 So with Ventoux, the stage to Carpentras looked impossible for us.

 When Eros went in a solo break, I was driving the team car alongside the mechanic, Stefano Scarselli.
 We didn’t think for a minute that Eros could have survived that terrible climb.
 We were sure that the group would catch him at the beginning of Ventoux, but Eros was having a great day, and he went like the wind.